iwilfried/Adobe-XD-eBook/_docs/Getting Started/ToolsPanel.md

 is a functionality also found in Photoshop and Illustrator.
 A new feature is the inner handle shown to the left highlighted in blue.
 If you select that handle and pull it toward the center of the shape you will evenly round all edges.

-By holding down the option or alt key I can select just one corner to reshape.
+By holding down the option or **Alt** key I can select just one corner to reshape.

 <img style="padding: 0px 15px; " src="https://iwilfried.github.io/Adobe-XD-eBook/images/XD-Tools-Panel-07.png" alt="no image" />